-Reiben, how many time I got to tell you, I'm from Tennessee.
+JACKSON Reiben, how many time I got to tell you, I'm from Tennessee.

-They got squirrels there, too, right?
+REIBEN They got squirrels there, too, right?

 Jackson FIRES.
 Waits.
 A tiny smile.
 He starts taking apart the rifle.
-A very impressed Captain Hamill barks to his radioman.
+A very impressed Captain Hamill barks to his Radioman.

-Get a hold of Command, tell them the St. Mere road is open.
+CAPTAIN HAMILL Get a hold of Command, tell them the St. Mere road is open.